Cognitive Function, Mental Health, and Lifestyle in Midlife

 PARTICIPANTS NEEDED!

 This study explores how thinking abilities, mental health, and lifestyle factors change during midlife (ages 45–65).
 By taking part, you will help us better understand how everyday experiences relate to brain health and well-being.
 Participation involves completing a survey that takes about 25 minutes, either online or in person.
+Your data will remain confidential and will be used for research purposes only.

 Cognitive Load and Memory Performance Across the Adult Lifespan